trOnk12/rijksmusem/documentation/README.md

 # Before you start

 This guide is addressed to the Android developers who want to integrate AdswizzSDK in their apps.

+AdswizzSDK is not thread safe, so it is expected that all the calls to the SDK are done on the main thread.
+AdswizzSDK does all the heavy lifting on other threads, so that the main one remains responsive.

 Here is a quick overview.
 More details will be provided for each scenario in their respective section.

 ## What is Client-Side Insertion